svsraju/Unredactor/README.md

 1 . **doextraction(glob_text):**

 The function doextraction(glob_text), uses glob to extract all the text files present in the given folder.
-It takes the folder location as input.once a file is extracted we open it read mode and pass that file to get_entity(text) funcion. we call get_entity function inside this function which return us complete dictonary of features.
+It takes the folder location as input.once a file is extracted we open it read mode and pass that file to get_entity(text) function.
+We call get_entity function inside this function which return us complete dictonary of features.

  2 .  **get_entity(text)**